wpswings/event-tickets-manager-for-woocommerce/README.txt

 17. Ticket Background Color
 18. Ticket Text Color

 == Frequently Asked Questions ==

-= How do you display the interactive calendar widget? = You can search for a widget and there you will get the option of an Event Ticket Manager widget simply add it.
-And there you will get the settings to list view for event or calendar view you can choose it according to your need.
+= How do you display the interactive calendar widget? = You can search for a widget and there you will get the option of an Event Ticket Manager widget simply add it and there you will get the settings to list view for event or calendar view you can choose it according to your need.

 = Can we display the event location on the tickets and product page? = Yes, the Event Manager Plugin provides the exact location of events to the user on the product page and tickets as the plugin is integrated with Google Maps.